-During weekdays (Mon-Fri) we operate open 2½ hour cruises (with weather allowance).
-Departure for the cruises takes place from Western Helsinki at Tammasaarenlaituri dock.
-Cash payment upon boarding is 35 € on weekdays and 45 € on sundays/person.
+During weekdays (Mon-Fri) we operate open 2 hour cruises (with weather allowance).
+Departure for the cruises takes place from central Helsinki at Ehrenströmintie 3, 00140 HELSINKI.
+Cash payment upon boarding is 35 € on weekdays and 45 € on weekends/person.
 Everyone should take along own swimming costumes and towels (compulsory).
 On-board we can sell you refreshments, coffee, buns and sandwiches.

 TRIVIA: HOW TO MAKE A TRADITIONAL FINNISH BATH WHISK